SenseNet/sncom-resources/_docs/snadmin-builtin-steps.md

 - Content views
 - Allowed child types in all content type headers.
 - Allowed types in all contfigurations of the reference fields.

+>Please make sure that a **StartRepository** step precedes this one to make sure that the repository is started.

-#### WARNING
+>#### WARNING
-Pay attention that this step can run very long time depending on the usages of the content type.
+>Pay attention that this step can run very long time depending on the usages of the content type.

 ## Permissions and security
 Although it is possible to modify content permissions by importing .Content files containing security entries, sometimes it is easier to define permission changes using these specialized steps.